J. Scott McIndoe

 In 2000, he began a college lectureship, teaching at Trinity and Newnham Colleges, Cambridge, and continued his research in the Department of Chemistry.

 Three years later he moved to his current position in the chemistry department at UVic, was promoted to associate professor in 2009 and to full professor in 2015.

 Research Interests.
 The McIndoe group are interested in organometallic catalysis and synthesis, and develop and use novel mass spectrometric (and orthogonal spectroscopic) techniques to enable rapid catalyst discovery, mechanism elucidation and reaction optimisation via real-time analysis.
 Check out the research pages for more information.
 Funding has come from NSERC (Discovery, Discovery Accelerator Supplement, RTI, Engage, Engage+, CRD), CFI, BCKDF, ACS-PRF, MITACS, Imperial Oil URA, and the University of Victoria.

 Teaching Interests.
 Scott’s teaching interests are focused on getting large classes engaged, enthused and thinking.
 He has primarily taught first year chemistry and at higher levels, inorganic and organometallic chemistry.
-He's responsible for getting the graduate modular courses up and running, and for the lecture books, the READ-PLAN-SOLVE-CHECK problem-solving videos and the blog used in first year.
+He's responsible for getting the graduate modular courses up and running, and for leading the production of the lecture books, the revamp of the first year lab manuals, the READ-PLAN-SOLVE-CHECK problem-solving videos and the blog used in first year (now moved to CourseSpaces).
 Scott won the Faculty of Science Teaching Award in 2012/3.

 Other Interests.
 In his spare time, Scott enjoys Antipodean sports, strategic games, good books, building character in his three children, and making stuff.